hexsecs/candor/README.md

 # CANdor the Relentless 🧛‍♂️
 ### "A beast that haunts your CAN bus, one relentless byte at a time."

-Enter **CANdor the Relentless**, the CAN bus tool that prowls the shadows of your vehicle network, hungry for vulnerabilities and ever-watchful for weak points.
+Will you welcome CANdor into your vehicle? **CANdor the Relentless**, the CAN bus tool that prowls the shadows of your vehicle network, hungry for vulnerabilities and ever-watchful for weak points.
 Inspired by centuries of *relentless pursuit*, CANdor does not rest, does not sleep, and most importantly, does not *ask* before sinking its teeth into your CAN bus security.

 ## 🧛‍♀️ Features
 - **Nightfall Fuzzing Mode** – Step into the darkness of randomized CAN frame mutations with no pattern or mercy.